 What is it used for?

 Tretinoin is primarily prescribed as an acne treatment as it helps keep pores free from impurities.
 Research shows tretinoin can reduce inflammation, prevent follicle clogging, and exfoliate skin.
-Although acne is the main use for tretinoin, it is sometimes prescribed to treat sun-damaged skin too and reduce the appearance of dark spots.
+Although acne is the main use for tretinoin, it is most commonly prescribed for:

-- Retinol is the natural form of vitamin A, and is a mild version that rarely irritates sensitive skin.
+- Retinol is the natural form of vitamin A, and is a mild version that rarely irritates sensitive skin when used properly.

 - Tretinoin is the stronger, synthetic version of vitamin A and is likely to cause irritation for the first few weeks of use, so it is not always suitable for sensitive skin.
 This is why you’ll find retinol in high-street products, but you need a prescription for tretinoin.